Time1ess/MyCodes/tools/FileMe/core/README.md

 |301|Target host doesn't match
 |400|Put session has been created
 |401|Port has been used
-|402|Remote session pool has full, waitting
+|402|Master session pool has full, waitting
-|403|Unknown error in put session
+|403|Unknown error in master put session
-|500|File transfter has begun
+|500|Master put session is ready
 |501|No such file session with this host
-|502|Local session pool has full, waiting
+|502|Local session pool has full, waitting
+|600|Master get session is ready
+|603|Unknown error in master get session